elyseborgert/pain-disparities-modify-for-JoCo/README.md

 If you use the OAI data, please cite:

 Michael C. Nevitt, David T. Felson, and Gayle Lester.
 The Osteoarthritis Initiative.
 2006.

+## Clone a branch

+It is always best to clone via the command line instead of using VsCode built in 'tools' because Windows users should always clone using the `--config core.autocrlf=false` option, especially if working with someone elses code.
+The following command will clone the `joco-testing-2024.01.03` branch and save it to a `pd-joco-testing-2024.01.03` folder on your computer.

+`git clone --branch joco-testing-2024.01.03 --config core.autocrlf=false https://github.com/kuhlaid/pain-disparities.git pd-joco-testing-2024.01.03`

 ## Regenerating results